All About Solar Inverters

 In ~2011, new fire codes were adopted across Maine, New Hampshire, and Massachusetts that created a ‘rapid shutdown’ requirement, meaning that a solar array that is turned off during a fire event needs to discharge power within 10 seconds.
 String inverters, by design, took longer than 10 seconds to shut down and thus were essentially disqualified from the North American market.

 The module-level electronics in SolarEdge overcomes this.
-The system has all the same advantages of a string inverter (overall more efficient and the ‘guts’ of the system protected by being indoors) with some of the same advantages of microinverters — the optimizers attach to each panel, and each panel can communicate to the whole for data monitoring purposes as well as fire code compliance.
+The system has all the same advantages of a string inverter (overall more efficient and the ‘guts’ of the system protected by being in an electronics-friendly environment) with some of the same advantages of microinverters — the optimizers attach to each panel, and each panel can communicate to the whole for data monitoring purposes as well as fire code compliance.

 Unlike microinverters, there is less ‘stuff to break’ with a power optimizer design.

-Microinverters are common with some solar installers because the systems are far easier to design than systems with a string inverter.
+Microinverters are common with some solar installers because the systems are far easier to design and install than systems with a string inverter.

 Without getting too techie, strings of solar panels have to be calibrated carefully to maximize output and be matched with an appropriate inverter.
 Quite a bit of engineering goes into figuring out: “Hmmm which model of inverter is appropriate to go with 22 panels?
 Is it better for this customer if I upsize inverters to allow for future expansion, or should I overdrive a smaller inverter to save a few thousand bucks and leave less room to grow?
 Is it actually better to do 26 panels instead of 22 after all?”